 The policies outlined in this document have been established for the safety, security, and comfort of IHU Library patrons.

-IHU students, faculty, and staff members are use Library resources inside the Library and may apply to Circulation Desk for borrowing.
+IHU students, faculty, and staff members use Library resources inside the Library and may apply to the Circulation Desk for borrowing.

 - Courteous assistance from Library staff.